Ankit512/Solar-System-Simulator/Run WebGL.md

 #  How to run WebGL build locally

-## Unity WebGL build doesn't work locally in Chrome anymore so we will use Firefox to run Unity WebGL game build locally
+## Unity WebGL build doesn't work locally in Chrome anymore so we will use Firefox to run Unity WebGL game build locally.

 ### We will enable the WebGL option on the browser
 1. Install the Firefox browser on your PC/Laptop.